Student Handbook 2014/2015

 Consideration of Petition and Determination of Appeal

-- The Officer notifies the complainant, the respondent, the EAD, and the Director of Student Accountability (who, in turn, notifies all persons who were sent formal notification of the original determination of the EAD and decision of the Director of Student Accountability, Community Standards, and Academic Integrity (if any)) of the Officer’s decision and the reasons for the decision.
+- The Appellate Officer notifies the complainant, the respondent, EAD, and the Director of Student Accountability (who, in turn, notifies all persons who received notice of the determination or sanction) of the Appellate Officer’s decision and the reasons for their decision.

 - While a case is pending, policy changes that might affect the case cannot be considered in the appeal.